MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ![Validating that the final table contains data from all files](images/me-custom-function-invoked-custom-function-all-data-expanded.png)

 >[!NOTE]
->All that you've read above is fundamentally the same process that happens during the **Combine files** experience but done manually.
+>What you've read so far is fundamentally the same process that happens during the **Combine files** experience but done manually.
->It is highly recommended that you also read the  article on [Combine files overview](combine-files-overview.md) and [Combine CSV files](combine-files-csv.md) to further understand how the Combine files experience works in Power Query.
+>It is highly recommended that you also read the  article on [Combine files overview](combine-files-overview.md) and [Combine CSV files](combine-files-csv.md) to further understand how the Combine files experience works in Power Query and the role that custom functions play.

-## Add new parameter to custom function
+## Add new parameter to existing custom function

 Sample that works on a single scalar value with just one parameter.
 Then we add a new parameter.